thehez/thehez.github.io/_posts/2023-12-12-Understanding-OWASP-Top-10.md

 tags: [pentesting, appsec, security]
 ---

-## Unwrapping the OWASP Top-10 : Why the Classics Still Matter
+## Unwrapping the OWASP Top 10 : Why the Classics Still Matter

 The OWASP Top 10 is a cybersecurity checklist that identifies the most critical web application security risks.
 Despite the influx of flashy new threats in the wild, the Top 10 remains relevant because it focuses on widespread impactful vulnerabilities that consistently jeopardize web apps.